dtoc/LocationAnalyzer/README.md

 that I want to know if there's any town/city/etc that appears in multiple states.
 The results are very preliminary.
 I still need to clean up the parsing and clean up the code before I dive more into getting results to the question of how many duplicates there are.
 But I was excited to get a small glimpse ahead of time, which is why I added those new methods now. :)

+-- Since some states' list of places is sorted alphabetically, I should be able to implement a nice searching algorithm for when I want to search for duplicates or for the number of times something occurs.
+Right now, if I take place X and want to see how many times that place occurs in every state, I check every place in every state's list of places.
+That's not very smart because it's doing a lot of unnecesssary work - after all, if you're searching an alphabetized list and you've gotten far enough into the list to know that none of the rest of the items could possibly match, you can stop searching that list and move on to the next state's list of places.
+I'm really excited to see how much faster the application will be with that change!
+For the states that have a list that isn't sorted, I bet I can sort the list before doing the search and then do a smarter search... and have it perform faster than not sorting and just searching everything.

+Will be an interesting experiment!